engineyard/ey-cookbooks-stable-v6/custom-cookbooks/papertrail/cookbooks/custom-papertrail/README.md

 # custom-papertrail

-The papertrail Cookbook downloads and setups papertrail in your instances.
+The papertrail cookbook downloads and setups papertrail in your instances.
 This cookbook shows how to wrap the cookbook to customize it.

 ## Installation

 For simplicity, we recommend that you create the `cookbooks/` directory at the root of your application.
 If you prefer to keep the infrastructure code separate from application code, you can create a new repository.

 Our main recipes have the `papertrail` Cookbook but it is not included by default.
 To use the `papertrail` cookbook, you should copy this cookbook `custom-papertrail`.

-You should not copy the actual `papertrail` recipe as That is managed by Engine Yard.
+You should not copy the actual `papertrail` recipe as that is managed by Engine Yard.

 1. Edit `cookbooks/ey-custom/recipes/after-main.rb` and add